 Currently, the FDA does not guarantee the safety, effectiveness, or quality of CBD products.

-However, to protect public health, they
+However, to protect public health, they can take action against CBD companies that make unfounded health claims.

 Since the FDA does not regulate CBD products in the same way they regulate drugs, companies sometimes mislabel or misrepresent their products.
 That means it’s especially important to do your own research to find a quality product.